A Simple Guide to Contingent Offer of Employment

 Company policies

-The offer letter must describe to the candidate, the core values of your company, and you function together as a single entity.
+The offer letter must describe the core values of the company, and how it functions together as a single entity.
 The company’s policies and culture give them a headstart on those.

 It is easy to muddle it up by including all your policies.
 But that isn’t the goal.

-By explaining your company’s culture and policies, you should strive to explain your vision to your employee.
+By explaining the company’s culture and policies, you are unfolding the company’s vision to the new joiners.
 This section is to help them identify and relate to you in terms of goals and if their goals align with yours.
 Creating numbered lists of the policies that pillar the working of your organization can help you keep things crisp and to the point.

 Again, be sure to disclose that the policies are subjected to revisions and are at your discretion.